 ‘The hot fucking parts,’ Horoth commented, flapping his blouse.
 ‘I admire your pluck, lass, wearing that tight getup.
 I’d melt inside that.’

 ‘I was born to this climate,’ Seusea said, smiling faintly.
-‘Well, the last thing I can remember before that witch there caught me that I was heading for a place called Seit.
-Apparently I am of some interest to the tyrant who rules there.’
+‘Well, the last thing I can remember before that witch there caught me, is that I was heading for a place called Seit.
+Apparently I am of some interest to the tyrant who rules there.The Hand.’

-‘Real interest, if five are posted to guard one,’ Jarad said.
-‘Seit is an island out east somewhere, and it’s run by a woman called the Hand, a sorceress of ability from all the talk we’ve heard.
-She has thousands of slaves working in her gold mines on the island and the poor buggers never see the hearth of home again so we’ve been foraying along this road for a few months now, staying low when needed and freeing folks such as yourself when the opportunity comes around.’
+‘Real interest, if five are posted to guard one,’ Jorad said.
+‘The Hand has thousands of slaves working in her gold mines on the island and the poor buggers never see the hearth of home again, so we’ve been foraying along this road for a few months now, staying low when needed and freeing folks such as yourself when the opportunity comes around.’

 ‘Again I thank you,’ Seusea said.
 ‘But it’s plain from your skin and speech you’re from parts faraway.’